Kyserbyte/filament-bootstrapper/README.md

 ```bash
 $ ./manage run
 ```
-this task run the application using the docker compse command and the built images.
+this task run the application using the docker compose command and the built images.
 It spawn an `nginx` server at the address `http:\\localhost:8090`.
-The Filament panel can be reached at `http:\\localhost:8090\admin`.
+The Filament panel can is at `http:\\localhost:8090\admin`.